L3S/twitter-crawler/README.md

-A Twitter crawler module to resolve and store URL content
+A scalable Twitter crawler module to resolve and store URL content in HBase.

-Specifications:
+## Specifications:

 - FetcherJobs should be run in a serial way to ensure that we adhere to the rate limits (politeness)